Homepages of Sociological Societies & Associations

 The International Society for the Sociology of Religion (commonly known by its French acronym of the SISR -- formerly CISR) holds biennial conferences in locations throughout the world.
 The International Society for the Sociology of Religion "aims to advance knowledge in the sociology of religion and in all the related fields of the social sciences."

-Quebec Society for the Studies in Religion
+Canadian Corporation for Studies in Religion

 British Sociological Association Sociology of